Bestor Robinson: Attorney

 Early in his legal career, he was a partner in the firm of Robinson & Robinson.
 From the 1940s through the 1960s, he was a partner in the law firm of Breed, Robinson & Stewart in Oakland, CA. He specialized in housing and property law.

 Wartime Inventor

 During the Second World War Robinson served in the United States Army and was assigned to the Office of the Quartermaster general, where he worked on the development of improved equipment and clothing for the army's mountain divisions.
 He joined a skilled wartime team led by Robert Bates that included mountaineers William P. House, H. Adams Carter, Terris Moore, Bradford Washburn and Australian arctic explorer Hubert Wilkins.
-On July 27, 1943, he was awarded a U. S. patent for his design of a lightweight folding stove for military use.
+On July 27, 1943, he was awarded a U. S. patent for his design of M-1942 (later, M-1942-MOD PW-1-45), a lightweight folding stove for military use.
 His invention was used in combat by members of the 10th Mountain Division, and was described as an "ingenious little gasoline-powered stove that Bestor Robinson and the Quartermaster General's office had developed".
 He was promoted to Lt.
 Colonel in the U.S. Army.